-NOTE: If you reported a net capital gain or (loss) on your federal tax return, you must enter the amount of the net gain or (loss) from Arizona sources, line 31.
-See the instructions for line 31.
+NOTE: If you reported a net capital gain or (loss) on your federal tax return, you must enter the amount of the net gain or (loss) from Arizona sources on line 32.
+See the instructions for line 32.

-If you are taking a subtraction for any net long-term capital gain from assets acquired after December 31, 2011, you must also complete lines 33 and 34.
+If you enter an amount on line 36, you must also complete lines 34 and 35.
 If you do not complete these lines, you cannot take the subtraction.

 You may subtract a percentage of any net long-term capital gain included in your federal adjusted gross income that is derived from an investment in an asset acquired after December 31, 2011.
-For 2014, the percentage is 20% (.20).
+For 2015, the percentage is 25% (.25).

 As a nonresident, you may take the allowable subtraction for only those qualified net long-term capital gains that are from Arizona sources.
-Use the worksheet at the end of these instructions, Worksheet for Net Long-Term Capital Gain
+Use the worksheet on page 23 of these instructions, Worksheet for Net Long-Term Capital Gain Subtraction for Assets Acquired after December 31, 2011, to determine the allowable subtraction.